jpetazzo/intro-to-docker/slides/Building_Images_With_Dockerfiles.md

 ```

 * `-t` indicates the tag to apply to the image.

 * `.` indicates the location of the *build context*.

-  <br/>(We will talk more about the build context later;
+We will talk more about the build context later.

-  but to keep things simple: this is the directory where
-  our Dockerfile is located.)
+To keep things simple for now: this is the directory where our Dockerfile is located.

 ---